-By focusing only on the 'needs', respectively on the 'why' one should have a relationship, new questions emerge to the researcher, namely: can it be assumed that in the finance industry?
+By focusing only on the 'needs', respectively on the 'why' one should have a relationship, new questions emerge to the researcher, namely: can it be assumed that in the finance industry a customer needs more trust in the relationship than a customer in the building industry?
 Can it be assumed that the customer of the finance industry needs to trust 'more' the financial service provider, since he will directly manage the customer's money?
 On the other hand can it be assumed that a customer in the building industry also needs trust?
 The researcher believes both need trust, but in a different ways.
 It might be that in the finance world the focus is more on a certain guarantee that the money will be managed carefully; in the building industry trust emerges rather through the quality of construction.
 With this example the researcher sees a need to understand if there are factors, such as trust, which are essential.
 Particularly, the researcher aims to understand if and how such factors are emergent.